 As in the localizer experiment, prior to the experiment, participants were provided with printed instructions (see SI), and the experimenter walked them through the instructions and answered any questions that arose.
 Participants then did a short practice task that consisted of 4 trials per condition and mimicked the actual experiment in terms of the trial timing.
 The target words used in the practice trials were not used in the actual experiment, but the questions were drawn from the same set of 8 questions used in the experiment.

+fMRI version: The target word and the question were separated by a blank screen presented for 4,500 ms. The longer interval was used in order to separate the neural responses to the target word vs. to the question.
+Each trial was followed by an inter-trial interval of 4,000 ms. In addition, a 4 sec period was added to the beginning of each run, for a total run duration of 628 s (10 min 28 s).
+Participants were offered short breaks between runs.

 MEG version: The target word and the question were separated by a blank screen presented for 500 ms. Each trial was followed by an inter-trial interval that varied in length between 200 ms and 700 ms (in increments of 100 ms).
 Each inter-trial interval appears exactly 8 times in each run.
 In addition, a 2 sec period was added to the beginning of each run, and a 2.4 sec period was added to the end of each run, for a total run duration of 266 s (4 min 26 s).
-Participants were offered short breaks between runs.

-fMRI version: The target word and the question were separated by a blank screen presented for 4,500 ms. The longer interval was used in order to separate the neural responses to the target word vs. to the question.
-Each trial was followed by an inter-trial interval of 4,000 ms, for a total run duration of 628 s (10 min 28 s).
 Participants were offered short breaks between runs.